Non-Parametric Temporal Adaptation for Social Media Topic Classification: Related Work

 \paragraph{User Data Deletion.} With a recent focus on providing users with control over when and how their data is used, many approaches have been proposed to address utilizing ML models when users have revoked the use of their data.
+While several methods have been proposed to partially mitigate computational cost through techniques to speed up re-training, substantial compute is still required~\cite{bourtoule2021machine,wu2020deltagrad}.
 Decremental learning~\cite{cauwenberghs2000incremental,karasuyama2010multiple} has been proposed for removing specific training samples from already learned models while maintaining comparable performance.
-Later work studied the problem of removing data from k-means clustering~\cite{ginart2019making}.
-Other approaches~\cite{guo2019certified,golatkar2020eternal,neel2021descent} have taken a differential-privacy approach to forgetting user data by formulating it as an obfuscation task such that parameters of a trained model are modified such that user data is non-identifiable.
+Later work studied the problem of removing data from $k$-means clustering~\cite{ginart2019making}.
+Other approaches~\cite{guo2019certified,golatkar2020eternal,pmlr-v132-neel21a} have taken a differential-privacy approach to forgetting user data by formulating it as an obfuscation task such that parameters of a trained model are modified such that user data is non-identifiable.
 Different from previous methods, we explore a simple, theoretically guaranteed, and effective way to delete user data in this paper by modifying the datastore.
 There are also approximate deletion methods~\cite{nguyen2020variational,Golatkar_2021_CVPR}, which do not actually remove the sample completely, and are out of the scope of this paper.

-\paragraph{Retrieval-Augmented Methods.} Utilizing kNN retrieval on dense representations derived from parameterized models has seen recent success in natural language processing.
-In language modeling, nearest-neighbor language models~\cite{khandelwal2019generalization,he2021efficient} extend a parametric pretrained language model by linearly interpolating probabilities over next tokens with a k-nearest neighbors model.
-Similar techniques have been applied to machine translation as well~\cite{khandelwal2020nearest,zheng2021adaptive}.
-In particular, dense retrieval has achieved remarkable success in open-domain question answering~\citep{chen-etal-2017-reading,guu2020retrieval,izacard-grave-2021-leveraging}.
-It has also been effectively applied to large-scale language model pretraining~\citep{guu2020retrieval,nakano2021webgpt,borgeaud2022improving} as well as candidate retrieval in recommender systems~\citep{el2022knn,el2022twhin}.

-\paragraph{Hashtag Prediction.} Hashtag prediction was first studied in the context of predicting which hashtags will go viral in the future~\cite{ma2012will}.
-We consider a related but different task of suggesting hashtags for a tweet.
-More related, methods were proposed that compute tf-idf vectors from extracted keywords and apply simple classifiers on these vectors for hashtag recommendation~\cite{jeon2014hashtag,sedhai2014hashtag}.
-Later methods utilized deep learning architectures such as LSTMs~\cite{li2016tweet,shen2019hashtag}, CNNs~\cite{gong2016hashtag}, and other deep architectures~\cite{ma2019co} for hashtag recommendations.
-To the best of our knowledge, this is the first approach to apply dense retrieval for hashtag recommendation.